Traffic signs warn you of possible dangers and provide information. They tell you what the rules are and what the road conditions are like.

 Left image: There is a hump in the road ahead(a hump is a sudden slope up and then down) Centre image:Look out for kangaroos.
 Right image: As you approach the hill ahead, you will not be able to see a safe distance in front of you.
 Drive carefully.

 Left image: The road ahead is under water (a stream for example).
-Centre image: Grid ahead.
+Right image: Grid ahead.
 A grid is a row of metal lengths across the road.
-Right image: Water may cover the causeway ahead (a causeway is a raised road that has been built across a low or wet place or a body of water).

 Left image: Beware of slow moving vehicles entering traffic.
 Right image: Narrow bridge ahead, slow down and be prepared to give way or stop.